 3. Intra-team confidentiality is the sole responsibility of team members.

 There is no requirement that judges make an investment in any team.
-The investment will be granted at the judges' discretion.
+Investment grants are awarded at the judges' discretion.
 Teams are subject to the Hampden-Sydney College honor code.